 - 1 Small Package Lemon Instant Pudding

-Put pudding on top and top with 1 container of Cool Whip.
-(Sometimes I mix the pudding and cool whip together before putting it on top of the cake.)
+- Put pudding on top and top with 1 container of Cool Whip.
+(Sometimes I mix the pudding and cool whip together before putting it on top of the cake.
+Sometimes I layer them with the cool whip on top)